nais/aivenator/README.md

 Architecture overview
 ---------------------

-Aivenator has three main components:
+Aivenator has two main components:

 ### AivenApplication Synchronizer

 This component watches AivenApplication objects, and provisions requested credentials and places them in the requested Secret.
 It will provision credentials for the requested Aiven services into one secret.
 It is the responsibility of the deployment system to mount the secret in the application.

+At the end of a reconciliation, it will look for existing secrets that are not in use, and delete them.

 Mode of operation: Reconciliation